 Just when you’re about to say no more, Jira still has something up on its sleeve: DevOps.
 With DevOps, you can manage various external tools in a single place, whether it’s for coding, checking schedules, or automating your repetitive tasks.

 “Jira is a project management tool that helps organizations plan, track, and keep track of project cycle.
 It is most helpful for its ability to help us manage complex projects and track progress over time.
-Additionally, It also allows us to collaborate on projects, plan sprints, and track bugs and issues.
-Features such as its flexibility, scalability, and its robust feature set is a absolute life saver at times.“
+Additionally, It also allows us to collaborate on projects, plan sprints, and track bugs and issues.”

 “ It’s a little complex for first-time users, but it’s beneficial once they get familiar.
 I only suggest a user guide or a pop-up explaining all the features; this will help them understand the tool independently without bothering another user.”